North Ursynów: Nature

-At the premises of the Służewiec Horse Racing Track, near Puławska Street, are located two small ponds known as Wyścigi Ponds, with areas of 0.4 i 0.21 ha.
-To the west, at the northwestern boundary of North Ursynów and Wyczółki, is also located the Wyścigi Pond, with an area of 1.917 ha.
-Along the boundary, and through the pond also flows the Służew Stream.
+The premises of the Służewiec Racecourse at 266 Puławska Street, include two small ponds, known as the Wyścigi Ponds, with areas of 0.4 i 0.21 ha.
+The Służewiec Stream flows along the neighbourhoos northwestern boundary.
+It passes through the Wyścigi Pond, which has an area of 1.917 ha, and is placed at the neighbourhood border near Wyścigowa Avenue.

-In North Ursynów are also located several natural monuments, including two white poplar trees, and six glacial erratics.
-This includes the Ursynów Boulder (Polish: Głaz Ursynowski) in the Roman Kozłowski Park, which, with the height of 2.62 m, and circumference of 11.1 m, is the largest glacial erratic in the city.
+North Ursynów also has several natural monuments, including two white poplar trees, and six glacial erratic rocks.
+This includes the Ursynów Boulder (Polish: Głaz Ursynowski) in the Roman Kozłowski Park, which, with the height of 2.62 m, and circumference of 11.1 m, is the largest glacial erratic rock in the city.

 Higher education

-At 3 Stokłosy Street, is located the Vistula University, which is one of the leading private universities in Poland.
+The neighbourhood includes the Vistula University, located at 3 Stokłosy Street, which is one of the leading private universities in Poland.

 Public transit

-In North Ursynów are located two stations of the M1 line of the Warsaw Metro rapid transit underground system.
-They are Ursynów station, located at the intersection of Komisji Edukacji Narodowej Avenue, Surowieckiego Street, and Bartoka Street, and Stokłosy station, at the intersection of Komisji Edukacji Narodowej Avenue, Jastrzębowskiego Street, and Herbsta Street.
+North Ursynów has two stations of the M1 line of the Warsaw Metro rapid transit underground system.
+Thus includes Ursynów at the intersection of Komisji Edukacji Narodowej Avenue, Surowieckiego Street, and Bartoka Street, and Stokłosy, at the intersection of Komisji Edukacji Narodowej Avenue, Jastrzębowskiego Street, and Herbsta Street.

-Sports

-The Służewiec Horse Racing Track in 2022.

-At 266 Puławska Street is locate the Służewiec Horse Racing Track, including the main turf circuit with the length of 2300 m.
-Every year, the venue hosts the Great Warsaw Race, which is the most prestigious horse race in Poland.
-The other, smaller circuit is located outside the boundaries of North Ursynów, in the nearby Wyczółki.

 Religion

-Within North Ursynów, at 101 Komisji Edukacji Narodowej Avenue is located the Catholic Church of the Ascension.
+The neighbourhood includes the Church of the Ascension, located at 101 Komisji Edukacji Narodowej Avenue, which belongs to the Catholic denomination.

-Culture

-Across North Ursynów are placed series of twelve sculptures made in various techniques, known as the Ursynów Sculptures.
-They were made in 1977 under the patronage of the Association of Polish Artists and Designers, by artists Edmund Majkowski, Janina Mirecka-Maciejewska, Marek Jerzy Moszyński, Ryszard Stryjecki, Władysław Trojan, and Stefan Wierzbicki.

 Location and boundaries

-North Ursynów is a City Information System area located in Warsaw, Poland, within the north-central portion of the district of Ursynów.
-To the north, its border is determined by Wyścigowa Avenue, Dolina Służewiecka Street, and around the intersection of Dolina Służewiecka Street and Komisji Edukacji Narodowej Avenue.
-To the east, its border is determined by Rodowicza Street, and around buildings at Chłapowskiego Street, and to the south, by Ciszewskiego Street, and Pileckiego Street.
-To the west, it is determined by Puławska Street, around the building at 270 Puławska Street, Wyczółki Street, around the boundary of the Służewiec Horse Race Track, and around the eastern shore of Wyścigi Pond, and following Służew Stream north.
+North Ursynów is a City Information System area located in Warsaw, within the north-central portion of Ursynów district.
+To the north, its border is determined by Wyścigowa Avenue, Dolina Służewiecka Street, and around the intersection of Dolina Służewiecka Street and Komisji Edukacji Narodowej Avenue; the east, by Rodowicza Street, and around buildings at Chłapowskiego Street; to the south, by Ciszewskiego Street, and Pileckiego Street; and to the west, by Puławska Street, around the building at 270 Puławska Street, Wyczółki Street, around the boundary of the main circuit of the Służewiec Racecourse, the eastern shore of Wyścigi Pond, and Służewiec Stream.

 It borders Służew to the north, Stary Służew to the northeast, Ursynów-Centrum to the southeast, Grabów, and Stary Imielin to the southwest, and Wyczółki, Warsaw, to the west.
-Its northern boundary forms the border of the district of Ursynów, bordering the district of Mokotów.
+Its northern boundary forms the border of the districts of Ursynów and Mokotów.